juliaeliz92/random-quote-generator/README.md

 Hi there, this is a small jQuery project I made to generate randome famous quote using API.
 UI is created using HTML and CSS.

-To see the work, please click on index.hmtl, thank you!
+To see the work, please click on index.html, thank you!